hackerman9375/geode-ios-launcher-custom-bundle-id/ENTERPRISE-INSTALL-GUIDE.md

 # Installation Guide (Enterprise Certificates)
 > [!IMPORTANT]
 > While this guide will teach you how to enable and use certificates without entitlements on Geode, it is still recommended to buy a Developer Certificate if you can, and follow the [JIT-Less guide](./JITLESS-INSTALL-GUIDE.md), as this method is not endorsed or recommended.
-> This is because this method is time consuming, tedious, and slow for using Geode, as it will require you to install a patched Geometry Dash ("Geode Helper") each time you want to install a mod, update a mod, enable a mod, disable a mod, update geode, and launch in safe mode.
+> This is because this method is time consuming, tedious, and slow for using Geode, as it will require you to install a patched Geometry Dash ("Geode Helper") each time you want to install a mod, update a mod, enable a mod, disable a mod, update Geode, and launch in safe mode.

 > [!CAUTION]
 > This guide will not teach you how to go about obtaining such certificates.
 These certificates ("free certificates") violate [Apple's Terms of Service](https://developer.apple.com/support/terms/apple-developer-program-license-agreement/#ADPLA5), and may get your iDevice blacklisted.
 As such, this guide is only for educational purposes, given the consequences: Use at your own risk.